Cuba entry requirements for United States passport holders

 Valid passport

-Your US passport must be valid for the full duration of your stay in Cuba.
-No minimum validity beyond departure is required, but airlines may enforce 6 months — check with your carrier before flying.Required
+Your US passport needs to be valid for the entire duration of your stay in Cuba.
+No minimum validity beyond that is required by Cuban law, but airlines may enforce a 6-month rule — check with your carrier before flying.Required

 Return or onward ticket